Adobe Stock / Thampapon1

 View this post on Instagram

-Established in 1973, this gallery caters to a range of tastes, “for both beginning and seasoned collectors.”
-But even if you’re not in the market for a new oil painting, the collection is extensive and well worth a visit.
+Established in 1973, this gallery caters to a range of tastes for “both beginning and seasoned collectors.”
+Even if you’re not in the market for a new oil painting, the collection is extensive and well worth a visit.
 Owner Jay Caldwell is known for sharing his knowledge about the works with gallery-goers, so don’t be afraid to ask questions!

 Carrie Haddad Gallery